blackerby/govinfoR/README.md

 ## Examples

-This first example loads the package, sets the API key, and gets metadata about all 39 GovInfo collections.
+This first example loads the package, sets the API key (gotten from the environment), and gets metadata about all 39 GovInfo collections.

 ``` r
 library(govinfoR)